What Do All Those Letters Behind Their Names Actually Mean?

 A Guide to Your Therapist’s Credentials

-At Lighthouse Therapy, amongst our eight practitioners, we have 7 BSW, 1 BEd, 4 MSW, 3 Ma, 5 RSW, 4 RCC, 1 CCC, 1 RPT-S and we know that those letters can be confusing.
+At Lighthouse Therapy, amongst our six practitioners we have 1 MEd, 4 MSW, 1 MA, 4 RSW, 3 RCC, 1 CCC, and we know that those letters can be confusing.
 When you are ready for support how do you know which counsellor or therapist is the right one for you and which designation will your benefits plan or funding source cover.
 It can feel like a new language made of acronyms instead of words.
 So, we thought we would explain a few things so you are more informed when choosing the counselling support that feels like the right fit for you.

 If you are using your extended benefits plan to pay for your counselling then that plan will name one or more credentials that they cover.
 They will cover a Registered Social Worker (RSW), a Registered Clinical Counsellor (RCC), a Registered Psychologist (R.Psych), or a Certified Canadian Counsellor (CCC).
 Many plans cover RSW, RCC and CCC as well as R. Psych.
 There are a few extended plans that cover only one or two specifics.
 Please check with your plan advisor before starting sessions to make sure that you will be reimbursed.